Kristoffer Wichmann: Late career

 In September 2013, Wichmann returned to football when he signed for Hvidovre on a one-year contract, who were competing in the 1st Division at the time.
 After three years in Hvidovre, he returned to HIK at age 35.
 He signed a through the summer of 2017, returning to the club 13 years after he last departed.
 He played for the club until his retirement, when he was named as head coach of the club on 17 November 2018.

 Managerial career

 Wichmann took the DBU A-license training, where he obtained the license while still an active footballer himself, while later acquiring a UEFA Pro License.
 His first head coaching role came on 17 November 2018, where his former club HIK named him as their manager on a two-year contract.
 He held the position until 28 February 2021 when Kolding IF announced that they had hired Wichmann as their new head coach.
-He departed the club as they sat in 2nd place in the Danish 2nd Division.
+He departed HIK as they sat in 2nd place in the Danish 2nd Division.